-Many aspects of the construction of QEGC's have also changed greatly in the last 10 years or so, driven by the goals of achieving improved operational speed and efficiency, satisfying lower residual permeability targets, enhancing QA/QC, verification and real-time control, and assuring long-term durability and effectiveness.
+Many aspects of the construction of QEGCs have also changed greatly in the last 10 years or so, driven by the goals of achieving improved operational speed and efficiency, satisfying lower residual permeability targets, enhancing QA/QC, verification, and real-time control, and assuring long-term durability and effectiveness.
 Particularly important advances are as follows:

-- The traditional concepts of stage grouting (i.e., up or down depending on the stability and permeability of the rock mass) and closure (i.e., Primary-Secondary-Tertiary Phases) still apply.
-However, construction in two critical rows, with the holes in each inclined in opposite directions, has become standard practice. - Balanced, multicomponent cement-based grouts are used, to provide high performance mixes which will have superior stability, rheological and durability properties.
-The use of "neat" cement grouts with high water:cement ratios and perhaps nominal amounts of superplasticizer or bentonite is simply not acceptable (Chuaqui and Bruce, 2003).
+- The traditional concepts of stage grouting (i.e., up-or down-depending on the stability and permeability of the rock mass) and closure (i.e., primary-secondary-tertiary phases) still apply.
+However, construction in two initial rows, with the holes in each inclined in opposite directions, has become standard practice. - Multi-component, balanced, cement-based grouts are used to provide high performance mixes, which provide superior stability and rheological and durability properties.
+The use of "neat" cement grouts with high water:cement ratios and perhaps nominal amounts of super-plasticizer or bentonite is simply not acceptable (Chuaqui and Bruce, 2003).

-- The current state of the art in grouting monitoring and evaluation is a fully integrated system where all field instruments are monitored in real time through a computer interface, all necessary calculations are performed automatically, grouting quantity information is tabulated and summarized electronically, program analyses are conducted automatically by the system using numerous variables, and multiple, custom as-built grouting profiles are automatically generated and maintained real-time.
-This level of technology provides the most reliable and high quality project records with minimal operator effort.
-In fact, the advent of such technology has been found to substantially decrease grouting program costs while providing unprecedented levels of assurance that the design goal is being met (Dreese, et al., 2003). - Modern drilling recording instruments and borehole imaging technology allow for better understanding of subsurface conditions than was previously possible.
-Measurement While Drilling ("MWD") instrumentation provides additional information during the drilling of every hole on a grouting project (Bruce and Davis, 2005).
-Specific energy and other recorded data can be evaluated and compared to the grouting data to procure as much information as possible from every hole drilled.
-Each hole on a grouting project is thereby treated as an exploration hole and the data gathered are utilized to increase the understanding of subsurface conditions.
+- The current state of the art in grouting monitoring and evaluation is a fully integrated system where all field instruments are monitored in real time through a computer interface, all necessary calculations are performed automatically, grouting quantity information is tabulated and summarized electronically, program analyses are conducted automatically by the system using numerous variables, and multiple, custom as-built grouting profiles are automatically generated and maintained in real time.
+This level of technology provides the most reliable and highest quality project records with minimal operator effort.
+In fact, the advent of such technology has been found to substantially decrease grouting program costs while providing unprecedented levels of assurance that the design goal is being met (Dreese et al., 2003). - Modern drilling recording instruments and borehole imaging technology allow for better investigation and understanding of subsurface conditions than was previously possible.
+Measurement While Drilling (MWD) instrumentation provides additional geological information during the drilling of every hole on a grouting project (Bruce and Davis, 2005) and not only from a limited number of cored investigatory holes.
+Specific energy and other recorded data can be evaluated and compared to the grouting data to extract as much information as possible from every hole drilled.
+Each hole on a grouting project is thereby treated as an exploration hole, and the data gathered are utilized to increase the understanding of subsurface conditions.
 After a hole has been drilled, borehole imaging can be performed to obtain a "virtual core."
-This equipment is especially useful on destructively drilled production holes where recovered core is not available for viewing and logging, and provides invaluable data such as measurements of fracture apertures and bedrock discontinuity geometry.
+This equipment is especially useful for destructively drilled production holes where recovered core is not available for viewing and logging, and it provides invaluable data such as in situ measurements of fracture apertures and bedrock discontinuity geometry.
 These are then utilized in designing or modifying the grout methods and materials.
-Borehole images are mapped by qualified personnel and the data may be further analyzed using stereonet analyses.
+Borehole images are mapped by qualified personnel, and the data may be further analyzed using stereonet analyses.